flifez/flifez.github.io/index.markdown

 Just a reminder: this site never existed, so watch out.

-### Picture of the Month
+# Picture of the Month

-The picture of Octuber is a glimpse of Neptune using SpaceEngine, representing the real situation of Oct.
-1, 2022.
+The picture of Octuber is a glimpse of Neptune using *SpaceEngine*, representing the real situation of *Oct.
+1, 2022*.

 It was taken about 30AU away from Neptune, at 30 degrees declination, with an axis inclination of about 10 degrees.